Dee-chen/Tree2gd/README.rst

 The ``input_dir`` folder contains all the corresponding protein sequences (default postfix .pep) and cds sequences (default postfix .cds) of each species contained in phytree.nwk by fasta format.

 In addition, you can add the following optional parameters to make the program run faster and better (especially when using multi-core operation)::
--t T               Thread num.default:1
+-t T               Thread num.default:1.
--o O               The output dir.default:output
+-o O               The output dir.default:output.
--step STEP   which step you needs
+-step STEP         which step you needs.
--log LOG   log file name, or log will print on stdout -config CONFIG     config.ini configuration file, leave it blank to run with
+-log LOG           log file name, or log will print on stdout.
-                   default parameters and the program's own software version.
+-config CONFIG     config.ini configuration file, leave it blank to run with default parameters and the program's own software version.
 -debug             The log file will contain the output of each software
-                   itself, which is convenient for finding errors (-log is required)
+                   itself, which is convenient for finding errors (-log is required).
 -only_script       Only generate scripts, not run automatically.
 -cds2tree          Use cds sequence to construct gene tree.